 In February of 1989 after 14 years as track owner, Harvey Tattersall Jr sold the property to the Waterford Sports Center Inc, a group of silent partners who backed the Korteweg operation.
-It didn't change the day-to-day operations of the track as the Korteweg's K Corporation remained the operating team and promoters of the Speedbowl.
+The Korteweg's K Corporation remained the operating team and promoters of the Speedbowl.
 They teamed up with the local WTWS Channel 26 station in New London, CT to produce a show about the track called 'Speedbowl '89.
 While it was originally intended to be a weekly show, only 1 episode aired.
 It recapped the first 6 weeks of the season.
-To the right is an episode from early in the season with race highlights and interviews with George & Dan Korteweg.
+Below is an episode from early in the season with race highlights and interviews with George & Dan Korteweg.

 Phil Rondeau continued to dominate the Late Models.
 This year he won his 3rd consecutive track championship at Waterford Speedbowl (and 4th overall) by more than 500 points over Jay Stuart.
 He also broke his own division record for wins in a season with an amazing 14 victories (a LM record that still stands today).
 Rondeau's accomplishments reached beyond the shoreline oval as well as he also won his 3rd consecutive track championship at Stafford Motor Speedway and his only Late Model title at Thompson International Speedway.
 He became the first driver to win track championships in the same division at all three Connecticut short tracks during the same year .
 If that wasn't enough, Phil also won the prestigious Street Stock portion of the Race of Champions event in Pocono (PA) after finishing runner up the year before.